copick/copick_live/README.md

 Visualize pick results for each tomogram (click on the corresponding magnifier in the 3rd column) [To be inserted]

-Inspect and modify each pick point
+Inspect and modify picked points in a gallery view
 [To be inserted]